ksylva/WikiExtractorG6_2021/INSTALL.md

 The following installation process is for IntelliJ :

-Requirements :
+## Requirements

-    IntelliJ
+    IntelliJ IDEA with python plugin installed
+    pip install -r example-requirements.txt to install the requirements

-Start by opening IntelliJ and close all opened projects.
+* Start by opening IntelliJ and close all opened projects.
 Then get the project with the HTTPS link :

     Click "Check out from Version Control" on IntelliJ Select "GitHub"